Kevin Adonis Browne is a Caribbean American photographer, writer, and speaker.

 A discourse on the legacies of light as a way to understand the poetics of Caribbean culture.”

 Born in Trinidad and Tobago, he attended Presentation College in the southern city of San Fernando.
-In 1990, he emigrated to the United States, settling in the Bronx.
-He was awarded a Bachelor of Arts degree in English at Medgar Evers College (CUNY) in Brooklyn, later earning a Master of Arts in English in 2006 and a PhD in English in 2009 from The Pennsylvania State University.
+In 1990, he emigrated to the United States, settling in the Bronx and Brooklyn.
+In 2003, he was awarded a Bachelor of Arts degree in English at Medgar Evers College (CUNY) in Brooklyn, later earning a Master of Arts in English in 2006 and a PhD in English in 2009 from The Pennsylvania State University.
 He has taught at the University of Wisconsin-Milwaukee, Syracuse University, and Bentley University.

 For all bookings and inquiries, please contact